Code of Conduct for Fair Service Provision in Shopping Centres

 Clean Asset Australia Cleveland Property Services

-Keyts Cleaning Services (Vic) Pty Ltd Millennium Services Group
+Josand Pty Ltd Keyts Cleaning Services (Vic) Pty Ltd

-Vertex Integrated Services Pty Ltd Westralian Pty Ltd
+Trident Services Australia Vertex Integrated Services Pty Ltd

 The SCCA and its partners will endeavour to ensure that this Register is up to date.